megardn/PennLINC.github.io/docs/Basics/InterfacingWithClusters.md

 To get started, you need to:

-0. You can find Visual Code Studio here: https://code.visualstudio.com
+0. You can find Visual Code Studio [here](https://code.visualstudio.com)

 1. Install an [OpenSSH compatible SSH client](https://code.visualstudio.com/docs/remote/troubleshooting#_installing-a-supported-ssh-client) if one is not already present.